ndncmnky/Signal-iOS/README.md

 * VoIP and other notifications were disabled
 * Our payment button is available in our Signal fork of 5.2.1 build 3
 * iOS 13 and newer
+* Our fork were built for UAT.
+Incognito testnet is connected.
+[You can top up your balance for free](https://docs.incognito.org/developers-guide/quickstart/faucet)
 * Signal starts unconfigured and must be configured
 * After configuration, Signal must be restarted for the Incognito Pay button to appear